Olivia Laing: Career

 Laing's first novel, Crudo, is a roman-à-clef about the politically turbulent summer of 2017.
 Written in real time over seven weeks, the novel is also a homage to Kathy Acker, on whom the protagonist is based.
 It was a New York Times Notable Book of 2018, and was shortlisted for the Gordon Burn Prize and the Goldsmiths Prize.
 In 2019, Crudo won the 100th James Tait Black Memorial Prize.
 According to the fiction judge, Dr Alex Lawrie: "This is fiction at its finest: a bold and reactive political novel that captures a raw slice of contemporary history with pace, charm, and wit."
 Writing in The New Yorker, Alexandra Schwartz described Crudo as "a work of autofiction that captures the apprehension of the present moment."
-In New Statesman, Sarah Ditum wrote that Laing "uses her style like a magician uses sleight-of-hand, palming away a hinted-at revelation while your attention has been directed towards the dazzling arc of her sentences".
+In the New Statesman, Sarah Ditum wrote that Laing "uses her style like a magician uses sleight-of-hand, palming away a hinted-at revelation while your attention has been directed towards the dazzling arc of her sentences".

 Funny Weather: Art in an Emergency was published in 2020.
-It is a collection of essays, reviews and other published work that Laing wrote for a variety of publications including frieze, BOMB and The Guardian.
+It is a collection of essays written, reviews and other published work that Laing wrote for a variety of publications, including frieze, BOMB and The Guardian, written between 2011 and 2019.
+The book discusses artists including Jean-Michel Basquiat, Agnes Martin, Derek Jarman, David Wojnarowicz and Joseph Cornell.
+Art Quarterly describe each chapter as containing "just the right balance of biographical fact, detailed analysis, political context and keenly felt compassion."

-Laing's sixth book, Everybody, examines the body and its discontents by way of the renegade psychoanalyst Wilhelm Reich.
+Laing's sixth book, Everybody (2021), examines the body and its discontents by way of the renegade psychoanalyst Wilhelm Reich.
 It explores the liberation movements of the twentieth century, examining the work and lives of a variety of figures, including Nina Simone, Susan Sontag, Andrea Dworkin and Malcolm X. According to the Financial Times, "Laing's gift for weaving big ideas together with lyrical prose sets her alongside the likes of Arundhati Roy, John Berger and James Baldwin.
 In other words, she is among the most significant voices of our time."

-Laing's seventh book, The Garden Against Time, is an investigation into the idea of paradise that tells the story of their restoration of a walled garden in Suffolk.
-It was shortlisted for the 2024 Waterstones Book of the Year award.
+Laing's seventh book, The Garden Against Time (2024), is an investigation into the idea of paradise that tells the story of their restoration of a walled garden in Suffolk.
+It was shortlisted for the 2024 Wainwright Prize, Kirkus Prize for non-fiction and Waterstones Book of the Year award.

+The Silver Book (2025), Laing's second novel, is set around the making of Fellini's Casanova and Salò, or the 120 Days of Sodom by Pier Paolo Pasolini.
+It features the costume designer Danilo Donati and concerns the murder of Pasolini in 1975.

+In 2025, Laing published Painting Writing Texting, a record of a decade of collaboration with the painter Chantal Joffe.

 Personal life

-Laing is married to the poet and academic Ian Patterson.
+Laing married poet and academic Ian Patterson in 2017.
 Laing is non-binary.